 Felony DUI Offenses

-Third DUI offenses within a 10 year period will be graded as a felony if the driver:
+Third DUI offenses within a ten-year period will be considered a felony if the driver:

 - Had a minor under the age of 18 as a passenger in the vehicle